CMU-MS-DAS-Modern-Programming-Mini/IntroToPython/README.md

-# This is a course overview lecture for the Modern Programming for Data Analytics Course
+# This is a Brief Introduction to Python lecture for the Modern Programming for Data Analytics Course

 You can view this presentation at: [https://cmu-ms-das-modern-programming-mini.github.io/IntroToPython/](https://cmu-ms-das-modern-programming-mini.github.io/IntroToPython/)
 The presentation is created with reveal.js